 Introduction

-Note: The Office of Management and Budget (OMB) “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” (UG) (2 C.F.R.
-Part 200) replaced and superseded OMB Circulars A-102 and A-110; A-21, A-87, and A-122; and A-133, effective December 26, 2014.
-Updates to this Manual are in progress to replace OMB Circular references with UG references.
-In the meantime, Contractors who receive TWC grant awards that require compliance with the UG are reminded that in the event that UG establishes requirements that are more restrictive than the requirements in this Manual, the UG prevails.

 Purpose

-The Texas Workforce Commission’s (TWC) Financial Manual for Grants and Contracts (FMGC) is established to set forth the financial requirements for TWC funds that are contracted through grants, contracts, and other agreements (see note).
+The Texas Workforce Commission’s (TWC) Financial Manual for Grants and Contracts (FMGC) reflects selected administrative, cost, and audit requirements that apply to Grantees under TWC grant awards.

-Scope
+Scope & Use

-The manual covers the federal, state and administrative and cost requirements that are applicable to TWC funds (see note).
-It also includes specific requirements for the following programs and funds:
+The manual covers selected administrative, cost, and audit requirements from federal, state and Agency sources.
+It also includes selections of specific related program requirements.

-Apprenticeship

-Child Care

-Choices

-Employment Services

-Supplemental Nutrition Assistance Program Employment and Training

-Self Sufficiency

-Skills Development

-Trade Act Services

-Wagner-Peyser 7(b)

-Workforce Innovation and Opportunity Act (formerly Workforce Investment Act)

-While the FMGC includes information relating to applicable federal, state, and agency requirements, this manual does not supersede or replace those requirements.
-Any omission of an applicable federal or state requirement from this manual does not waive a (or subcontractor’s) responsibility to comply with that requirement (see note).
-In the event of a conflict between an applicable federal or state requirements and this manual, the federal or state requirement will apply.
+While the FMGC includes information relating to applicable federal, state, and Agency requirements, this manual does not supersede or replace those requirements.
+Any omission of an applicable requirement from this manual does not waive a Grantee’s responsibility to comply with that requirement.
+Grantees must comply with all requirements that apply under the terms and conditions of their TWC grant awards.

+In the event of a conflict between an applicable federal or state requirement and this manual, the federal or state requirement will apply.

-In the event that a conflict appears to exist between a provision of the FMGC and a TWC contract, TWC should be contacted to determine which, if either, provision will prevail.
-Requests should be made to fiscal.ta@twc.state.tx.us.
+In the event that a conflict appears to exist between a provision of the FMGC and a TWC grant award, TWC should be contacted to determine which, if either, provision will prevail.
+Requests should be emailed to TWC’s Fiscal-TA mailbox at fiscal.ta@twc.texas.gov.

 Applicability

-The FMGC compiles federal, state, and requirements that apply to .
-Recipients and subrecipients of TWC funds are referred to throughout the manual as Contractors.
-Unless stated otherwise, this term includes both Local Workforce Development Boards (), as well as, Agency Grantees.
-The requirements also apply when a Contractor subcontracts TWC funds to a lower tier subrecipient/subgrantee.
-These entities are also subject to the requirements that are applicable to TWC funds and are referred to throughout the manual as subcontractors.
+The FMGC applies to Grantees under TWC grant awards.
+Unless indicated otherwise, this includes both Local Workforce Development Boards (Boards), as well as other Agency Grantees.
+Unless indicated otherwise, the requirements also apply to subgrantees (subrecipients) of subgrants issued under those awards.

 Effective Date

-The FMGC rescinded and replaced all earlier versions of the FMGC effective July 1, 2005, except as specifically provided in this version.
-Unless otherwise specified, any changes occurring to this manual thereafter will take effect on the date those changes are posted in this manual.
+The current version of the FMGC rescinds and replaces preceding versions, except as specified otherwise.
+Unless otherwise specified, any changes occurring to this manual take effect on the date those changes are posted in this manual.

 Distribution of Manual

-The FMGC is made available to TWC Contractors (and subcontractors) as a publication on the TWC internet web site.
-Hard copies of the manual are only distributed in instances where the information is needed to carry out the terms of a and there is no means to send the document electronically.
+The FMGC is published on the Agency’s website.
+Hard copies of the manual are only distributed in instances where the information is needed to carry out the terms of a TWC grant award and there is no means to send the document electronically.

 Request for Fiscal Technical Assistance

-may request clarification on the requirements of this manual by e-mailing fiscal.ta@twc.state.tx.us. should request clarifications from Contractors.
-A Contractor may forward a subcontractor’s question to fiscal.ta@twc.state.tx.us at the Contractor’s discretion.
+Grantees may request clarification on the requirements of this manual by emailing TWC’s Fiscal-TA mailbox at fiscal.ta@twc.texas.gov.
+Subgrantees (subrecipients) should request clarifications from Grantees.
+A Grantee may forward a subgrantee’s (subrecipient’s) question to TWC at the Grantee’s discretion.

 Resources